gradle/gradle/design-docs/testing-user-build-logic.md

 ### Test coverage

 1. A build can be run successfully
-2. A failed build can be run successfully
+2. A failed build can be run successfully, that is a build that ultimate fails (through either an unexpected Gradle error or a legitimate failure such as a test failure) can be run without an exception being thrown by the runner (later stories add more options on how to respond to build failures)
 3. Tooling API mechanical failures produce good diagnostic messages

 ### Implementation approach